 A minor Dependent is considered to have a total disability only if, because of an illness or injury, he or she is unable to engage in activities that are normal for a person of the same age, gender and ability.

-If your Group coverage at termination covers your Dependents, any extension under this section applies only to the individual who has a continuous total disability at the time of termination and who is not eligible to be covered as a dependent under a succeeding Group Policy or plan without a Pre-existing Condition exclusion applicable to the disability.
+If your group coverage at termination covers your Dependents, any extension under this section applies only to the individual who has a continuous total disability at the time of termination.

-We provide no benefits if your coverage was terminated for non-payment of subscriber fees, fraud or material misrepresentation by you, your employer (if applicable) or your Dependent.
+We provide no benefits if your coverage was terminated for non-payment of subscriber fees, fraud or material misrepresentation by you or your Dependent.